gnosisguild/ethers-multisend/README.md

   - NFT transfers
   - Contract function calls
   - Raw transactions
-- Encode a batch of transactions into a single [multi-send call](https://github.com/gnosis/safe-contracts/blob/main/contracts/libraries/MultiSend.sol).
+- Encode a batch of transactions into a single [multi-send call](https://github.com/safe-global/safe-smart-account/blob/main/contracts/libraries/MultiSend.sol).

 ## What to do with the encoded transaction objects?

 The encode functions produce JavaScript objects that can be used to actually execute the described transactions.
-There are various ways to do that:
+There are various ways to do that, using direct calls to your Safe contract, or by relaying it using the infrastructure provided by Safe.

-- from any enabled Safe/Zodiac module via `executeTransactionFromModule` (see: [Zodiac Module base contract](https://github.com/gnosis/zodiac/blob/master/contracts/core/Module.sol#L43))
-- directly by calling the Safe's `execTransaction` function, providing the required owner signatures ([learn more](https://docs.gnosis.io/safe/docs/contracts_tx_execution/))
-- collecting the required signatures on-chain, by calling `approveHash` upfront ([learn more](https://docs.gnosis.io/safe/docs/contracts_tx_execution/#on-chain-approvals))
-- collecting the required signatures off-chain, by proposing the transaction using the [Safe Transaction Service](https://docs.gnosis.io/safe/docs/tutorial_tx_service_initiate_sign/)

-Check out the [@gnosis.pm/safe-core-sdk](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-core-sdk) package for interacting with the Gnosis Safe contracts and the [@gnosis.pm/safe-service-client](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-service-client) package for using the Safe Transaction Service from JavaScript apps.
+Check out the Safe{Core} SDK to learn more: https://github.com/safe-global/safe-core-sdk

 ## Installation